All Episodes

 Now, why is that significant?

-Just in the last couple of weeks, Devin Archer, Hunter Biden's business partner, has told us that Brisma was pressuring Hunter Biden during this very window, the very window where Joe Biden's office makes a switch in policy.
+Just in the last couple of weeks, Devin Archer, Hunter Biden's business partner, has told us that Burisma was pressuring Hunter Biden during this very window, the very window where Joe Biden's office makes a switch in policy.

-Do not let Shokan escalate this investigation.
+Do not let Shokin escalate this investigation.

 The pressure was on Hunter Biden.